Decoherence of Schr\"odinger cat states in light of wave/particle duality: Concluding remarks

+The aforementioned timescale separation in the decay of macroscopic coherent-state superpositions ($A \gg 1$) leaves no room for the quantum interference to influence the waiting-time distribution of the overwhelming majority of the emitted photons resetting the balanced homodyne detection.
+Nonetheless, photon emission times serve as diffusion markers of the charge generated at the homodyne detector, and of the electromagnetic field amplitude in the cavity.
+Such markers are to be applied through conditioned cavity state tomograms~\cite{Smithey1993, Lutterbach1997, Nogues2000, SchleichCh4, Deleglise2008,Hofheinz2008,Hofheinz2009,Eichler2012,Haroche2013,Blais2021,Ahmed2021,Ahmed2021B,Wang2022,He2023}, and are embedded in a highly contextual intensity-field correlation function.

-In the supplementary material, we detail the amplitude and phase diffusion of the conditioned state under the complementary wave-particle correlator unravelings.
+\onecolumngrid \rule{\textwidth}{0.5pt} In the following appendices, we detail the amplitude and phase diffusion of the conditioned state under the complementary wave-particle correlator unravelings.
 We derive a Fokker--Planck equation and an associated potential for mode-matched homodyne detection, and point to the link between the steady-state distribution and the marginal distribution of the initial Wigner function.
 We derive the general form of trajectories for conditional homodyne detection and, finally, delineate the steps to produce them via the corresponding Monte Carlo numerical procedure.